RobinAchterhof/esm-compliance-tool/README.md

 Inspired by ESM compliance tools developed by **Anne Buelow** for the [100 Days Of My Life](https://osf.io/a9g7c/overview) and [PARADOX](https://osf.io/mwpt7/files/m2qwh) studies.
 Generative AI was used to help draft and refine the code.

-Issues and suggestions welcome — please open a GitHub issue or get in touch by email.
+Issues and suggestions welcome — **[open a GitHub issue here](https://github.com/RobinAchterhof/esm-compliance-tool/issues)** or get in touch at achterhof@essb.eur.nl.